intersystems-community/irisdemo-demo-htap/ICM/DOC/IRIS_x_SAPSybaseASE.md

 - /ase/data/userdata_dbs - Where our SPEEDTEST user database file is
 - /ase/data/userlog_dbs - Where our SPEEDTEST user database log file is

 Take note of how much space is available on these two file systems.
 If you are doing this right after you have provisioned Sybase, you will notice that there will be plenty of space available on both file systems.
 It seems that Sybase automatically starts pre-expanding the log and database files on these file systems and that this process takes a lot of CPU.
 If your file systems are still bellow 100% use, you can run a **top** command to check that your CPU will be at 100%.
-We should wait Sybase finish this before running our test just like we are waiting for IRIS to pre-expand its database file.
+We should wait Sybase finish this before running our test just like we are waiting for InterSystems IRIS to pre-expand its database file.

 On the other hand, if you don't see these two file systems, that is because you probably tried to give your user database or log file more space than we are suggesting on this guide.
 As I explained above, I don't know why, when the volumes are bigger, Sybase will not mount the provisioned filesystems and put our database file and log file there.